How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Cavaliers look to pull of an away win at the Knicks on Sunday at 1:00 PM ET.
+The Heat look to pull of an away win at the Knicks on Sunday at 1:00 PM ET.

 How to Watch